KhubaibHusain48/Sum-of-odd-numbers/README.md

 ## 💡 Sample Output

 ```
-Enter a number: 10
+Enter a number n: 10
+Odd numbers from 1 to 10: 1 3 5 7 9
-Sum of odd numbers from 1 to 10 is 25
+Sum of odd numbers: 25
 ```